-- MERT picks optimal corpus-BLEU weights given an origin and a search direction (when decoding with pruning, this is approximate; redecode and merge forests or kbest lists until converged) - When you have many features, there are many directions.
+- MERT over forests picks optimal corpus-BLEU weights given a starting point and a search direction (if the forests are pruned, periodic retranslating and merging is necessary) - With many features, you need to try many directions.
 Usually: orthogonal (vary only one feature) and a handful of random. - Idea: pick better search directions